lexbor/docs/source/examples/html/element_innerHTML.md

 ## Code Overview

-The code starts with the inclusion of the necessary header file, `base.h`, which likely contains the essential definitions and functions for the Lexbor library.
+The code starts with the inclusion of the necessary header file, `base.h`, which likely contains the essential definitions and functions for the `lexbor` library.
 The `main` function serves as the entry point for the execution of this program.

 ### HTML Parsing